 This award recognises the student who is the highest achiever academically and practically in the Activator course.
-It is awarded to the student with the highest grade for the Activator course.
+It is awarded to the student with the highest grade for the Activator portion of the TECH5 course.

 L5 Cup

 This award recognises the student who is the highest achiever academically and practically in the Technique 4 course.
 It will be awarded to the student with the highest grade for the Technique 4 course.